kovalen1618/capstone/documents/project-planning.md

 # Definition Statement

 I want to build an application that...
-- Application Goal: Decrease lack of family interaction and help organize/maintain a home & family relations.
+- Application Goal: Vastly improves someone's motivation, health, and productivity for their everyday life
-- End User Incorporation: I will have my boyfriend and his siblings be the family to take care of the cats/dogs, check/update the fridge contents, and add any other misc tasks
+- End User Incorporation: I will have my boyfriend, his siblings, and myself be the main users to see if it improves our daily productivity
 - End User Incorporation Start Date: Once basic JavaScript functionality is implemented
 - End User Incorporation Importance: Get a better understanding of what feels/looks best in the application and check for bugs